capactio/website/docs/content-development/generating.md

 ### Adjusting schema

-By default, Type `install-input` is empty.
+By default, Type `install-input` contains only an example field.
 To be able to pass an input, you need to adjust schema to accept a cluster name.
-Edit file `generated/type/database/redis/install-input.yaml` and replace empty schema with:
+Edit file `generated/type/database/redis/install-input.yaml` and replace a sample schema with:

 ```yaml
     value: |-